 In both cases, the accounts included in bankruptcy remain seven years from the bankruptcy filing date, provided they weren't delinquent prior to the bankruptcy, in which case they would be deleted seven years from the original delinquency date of the account.
 In most instances, that means the account will be deleted before the bankruptcy public record.

 You didn't mention when your bankruptcy was filed, but you indicated it was at least 10 years ago.
-If that's the case, neither the bankruptcy nor accounts included in the bankruptcy should still remain in your report.
+If that's the case, neither the bankruptcy nor the accounts included in and discharged through your bankruptcy should still remain in your report.

-If you haven't already, make sure you obtain a copy of your credit report directly from Experian.
-You can request a free copy of your credit report once a year by going to www.annualcreditreport.com.
+If you haven't already, request a copy of your Experian credit report so you can see how the account is appearing.
+You can get a free copy of your credit report once a year by going to AnnualCreditReport.com or directly from Experian.
 If you have had adverse action taken based on an Experian report, you can request a free report at Experian's Report Access.

 Thanks for asking.